Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Ingleburn has 127 active public transport stops offering a mix of train and bus services.
-These stops are served by 49 different routes that facilitate 4,325 weekly passenger trips in total.
-Residents enjoy excellent transport accessibility, with an average distance of 191 meters to the nearest stop.
+These are served by 49 individual routes that collectively facilitate 4,325 weekly passenger trips.
+The accessibility of these services is rated as excellent, with residents typically located just 191 meters from the nearest stop.

-On average, there are 617 trips per day across all routes, translating to approximately 34 weekly trips per individual stop.
+On average, there are 617 trips per day across all routes, resulting in approximately 34 weekly trips per individual stop.

 Frequently Asked Questions - Transport